ralsina/croupier/README.md

 # Croupier

-Croupier is a Task definition and execution library.
+Croupier is a smart task definition and execution library.

 ## What does that mean?